·

 I used to love these when I was a kid.
 The snow floating was just so mesmerizing.

 Do you still have any of those?
 I think all of mine are no more, so I have to compensate by doodling them.
-Thankfully it’s a pretty easy Christmas doodle.
+Thankfully, it’s a pretty easy Christmas doodle.

 Christmas Tree

-Finally, time to doodle a Christmas tree!
+Finally, it’s time to doodle a Christmas tree!
 There are many ways to do it, but I find that this way is probably the cutest.

 And I didn’t add that many decorations, but you definitely can play around with that to customize your tree.